kaggie/reconserver/README.md

 I developed this while receiving some grant support from GlaxoSmithKline and the NIHR Cambridge Biomedical Research Council.
+They had no input nor direct interest to this particular code, although their support allows this code to be used more broadly.
 Now I receive some funding from EU Horizon 2020, and I will probably keep developing minor things to prevent too much code rot.